lf-edge/ekuiper/docs/en_US/sqls/functions/array_functions.md

 array_min(array)
 ```

 Returns an element which is less than or equal to all other elements of the array.
-If an element of the array is null,
-it returns null.
+The null element will be ignored.

 ## ARRAY_EXCEPT